ellysh/video-game-bots/ClickerBots/example.md

     Pickup()
 wend
 ```
-Pay attention to a new implementation of `SelectTarget` and `Attack` functions.
-Command for selecting a monster will be sending in the `SelectTarget` function until success result has happened.
-Similarly the attack action will be sending in the `Attack` function until the target monster is alive.
-Also there are log messages printing in the both functions.
-It allows to distinguish a source of each `IsTargetExist` function call in the log file.
-All these improvements lead to more precise work of the bot, and they help to select a correct action according to the current game situation.
+Pay attention to a new implementation of the `SelectTarget` and the `Attack` functions.
+Command to select a monster is sent in the `SelectTarget` function until the `IsTargetExist` function does not confirm success of this action.
+Similarly the attack action is sent in the `Attack` function until the target monster is alive.
+Also log messages are printed in both these functions.
+This allows us to distinguish a source of each call of the `IsTargetExist` function.
+Now the bot selects a correct action according to the current game situation.

 ### Further Improvements